35 double/twin rooms with en-suite bathrooms and TV. Free Wi-Fi. Guests have access to two shared hot tubs.

 Spacious dining hall and bar.
 A grand view to the south over the region.
 Breakfast buffet.
-Varied menu where traditional Icelandic cuisine is in the foreground, adapted to suit modern palates.
+A varied menu where traditional Icelandic cuisine is in the foreground adapted to suit modern palates.
 Local ingredients are emphasised as much as possible every season.

 Service and recreation

 Unique hiking routes along the Hvítá canyons and onwards to Gullfoss.
 White river rafting on Hvítá (16 km / 10 mi).
 Speed boating along Hvítá (27 km / 17 mi).
 Riding tours (5 km / 3 mi).
 Swimming pool located in Reykholt (25 km / 15.5 mi).
 Golf courses by Geysir (10 km / 6 mi), in Úthlíð (15 km / 9.5 mi) and by Efra-Sel in village Flúðir (30 km / 18.5 mi).
 The nearest towns and villages where guests can find shops and other services include Reykholt (25 km / 15.5 mi), Flúðir (30 km / 18.5 mi) and Selfoss (60 km / 37 mi).

 Hotel Gullfoss stands on the farmlands of Brattholt, a farm closely linked to nature conservation in Iceland.
 During the first half of the 20th century, a woman who almost single-handedly protested and fought against harnessing the waterfall to produce electricity was finally victorious.
 Thanks to this idealist, we can enjoy the undeniable beauty of Gullfoss to this day.
 It takes about 30 minutes to hike to Gullfoss along the canyons of river Hvítá.
 The drive is 3 km / 1.8 mi.
 The Gullfoss Tourist Information Centre has grand views over overlooking mountains and highland glaciers.
 The popular highland road over Kjölur that links the South and the North pass through the area.